2022 Latham Scholars

 The Latham Entrepreneurial Scholars Program was created with the support of OWU graduate Carol Latham, Class of 1961.
 She is the retired founder, president, and CEO of Thermagon, Inc., a custom manufacturer of high performance heat-transfer materials for electronic components.
 Under her leadership, Thermagon grew to sales of $18 million annually worldwide.

-The program is open to all freshmen, sophomores, and juniors who have achieved a GPA of 2.0 or higher.
+The program is open to all sophomores, juniors, and seniors who have achieved a GPA of 2.0 or higher.
 Candidates interview with at least one Latham Entrepreneurial Scholars committee member and submit a letter of reference from an OWU faculty member.

 Learn more about Ohio Wesleyan’s Woltemade Center at owu.edu/woltemade, more about its Delaware Entrepreneurial Center at owu.edu/delaware-entrepreneurial-center, and more about the OWU Department of Economics and Business at owu.edu/economics.